Upcoming events

 The dress code for lunch in the Great Hall is business or lounge suits, court dress or smart casual dress.

-Places will be allocated this time by tickets drawn at the AGM.
+Places were allocated this time by tickets drawn at our AGM.

 ‘Scandinavian Modern’: Nordic Design Behind the Scenes